theparthway/docs/docs/cookbook/DemoApp.md

 });
 ```

-`useGarden` returns both a Garden instance and a BitcoinOTA instance.
+`useGarden` returns both a Garden instance and a BitcoinOTA (Bitcoin One Time Account) instance.
 The Garden instance allows you to create swaps or subscribe to orders, while the BitcoinOTA instance enables interactions with the Bitcoin wallet.

 Next, let's create a hook that sets the Garden instance.